 - Blanket clearing of vegetation must be limited to the approved development footprint, and the area to be cleared must be demarcated before any clearing commences - Where feasible vegetation must simply be trimmed to facilitate access/ construction, rather than being completely cleared or removed. - Vegetation clearing/trimming must be cleared by hand (i.e. brush cut) and stockpiled for use as mulch/ brush-packing during rehabilitation of the site.
-Any alien vegetation that is cleared must be disposed of in consultation with the ECO, unless the cleared alien vegetation does not contain seeds in which case it may be retained for use in site rehabilitation. - Only the areas required to accommodate the construction and access to the construction site must be cleared/trimmed of vegetation. - After any clearing is completed, an appropriate cover crop should be planted where any weeds or exotic species are removed from disturbed areas timeously. - Vegetation outside of the construction footprint and within any no-go areas must not be cleared. - Land clearing and earthmoving activities should not be undertaken during strong winds, where possible.
+Any alien vegetation that is cleared must be disposed of in consultation with the ECO and the Alien Vegetation Management Plan, unless the cleared alien vegetation does not contain seeds in which case it may be retained for use in site rehabilitation. - Only the areas required to accommodate the construction and access to the construction site must be cleared/trimmed of vegetation. - After any clearing is completed, an appropriate cover crop should be planted where any weeds or exotic species are removed from disturbed areas timeously. - Vegetation outside of the construction footprint and within any no-go areas must not be cleared. - Land clearing and earthmoving activities should not be undertaken during strong winds, where possible. - Ensure the open space is kept clear of alien plant species through the adoption of an Alien Management plan. - Trees located in areas where sidewalks, open areas or gardens are proposed, these trees are to be barricaded and not cleared.